matiasb/demiurge/docs/index.rst

 attribute value instead of its text content.

-In the example above, the *Item* selector is any row but not the first one, from the table with CSS class *maintable* (also ignoring the first ocurrence, sponsored results).
+In the example above, the *Item* selector is any row but not the first one, from the table with CSS class *maintable* (also ignoring the first occurrence, sponsored results).

 Each field selector is relative to the *Item* element (in this case, a table row).